cs3110/textbook/src/chapters/ds/twothree.md

 ### Merge

-The problem we're trying to solve, again, is that a 2-node may have become too tall &mdash; its height might be one greater than its siblings.
+Recall that the problem we're trying to solve is that a 2-node may have become too tall &mdash; its height might be *one greater* than that of its siblings.
 Let's call such a 2-node a *tall* node.
+Below, the nodes marked with asterisks are tall nodes.
-If a tall 2-node has a 2-node parent, then the parent can absorb the change in height, as shown in the diagram below:
+If a tall 2-node has a 2-node parent, then the parent can absorb the change in height by *itself becoming a 3-node*.
+This is shown in the diagram below:

 ```text
     y              x,y              x